Your browser is not optimized for viewing this website.

 Our Classes

 This is a hybrid course with self-paced online modules.
-Once the online portion is completed, the clinical portion would be scheduled with the instructor to join an on campus lab currently in progress with the Dental Hygiene Seniors.
+The modules can be completed early on or spread out during the time remaining from the date of registration.
+The clinical portion would be scheduled with the instructor to join an on campus lab currently in progress with the Dental Hygiene students.

-Course Dates: Offered throughout the Spring semester between January 21, 2025 and May 10, 2025 as needed per student.
+Course Dates: Offered throughout the Summer semester between May 18, 2025 and July 17, 2025 as needed per student.

 Online: Self-paced modules to be completed during the semester dates above.

-In Person: To be scheduled with the instructor during the semester dates above at the NHTI campus, after completing the online portion, during any of these lab time slots:
+Clinicals: To be scheduled with the instructor during the semester dates above at the NHTI campus.

 Email the forms in one email to nhtiwe@ccsnh.edu within 10 days of registration to secure your seat.